kewalaka/terraform-azurerm-avm-res-eventhub-namespace/README.md

 Type: `bool`

-Default: `false`
+Default: `null`

 ### <a name="input_eventhub_namespace_capacity"></a> [eventhub\_namespace\_capacity](#input\_eventhub\_namespace\_capacity)

 Description: Specifies the Capacity / Throughput Units for a Standard SKU namespace.
+Default capacity has a maximum of 2, but can be increased in blocks of 2 on a committed purchase basis.
+Defaults to 1.

 Type: `number`